sathy-a-cu/M365SizerbyHYCU/README.md

 ## 🔧 Advanced Usage

+### ⚠️ Avoiding Repeated Admin Approval Requests

+**Problem:** If you're getting repeated "Approval required" prompts every time you run the script, this is because the script uses **delegated permissions** (user-based authentication) which require admin approval for each session.

+**Solution:** Use **Application Authentication** instead, which only requires one-time admin consent.

-### Using App Authentication (For Automation)
+### Using App Authentication (Recommended for Repeated Use)

-If you want to run this without interactive login:
+**Benefits:**
+- ✅ No repeated approval requests
+- ✅ Works for automation and scheduled runs
+- ✅ More secure for production environments
+- ✅ One-time admin consent only

+**Setup Steps:**

 1. **Create an Azure AD App Registration:**
-   - Go to Azure Portal > Azure Active Directory > App registrations
+   - Go to Azure Portal → Azure Active Directory → App registrations
    - Click "New registration"
    - Name: "HYCU M365 Sizing Tool"
    - Supported account types: "Accounts in this organizational directory only"
    - Click "Register"
+   - **Copy the Application (client) ID** and **Directory (tenant) ID**

 2. **Configure API Permissions:**
    - Go to "API permissions" in your app
-   - Click "Add a permission" > "Microsoft Graph" > "Application permissions"
+   - Click "Add a permission" → "Microsoft Graph" → "Application permissions"
    - Add these permissions:
      - `Reports.Read.All`
      - `User.Read.All`
      - `Group.Read.All`
      - `Team.ReadBasic.All`
      - `Sites.Read.All`
-   - Click "Grant admin consent"
+   - Click "Grant admin consent" (this is the **one-time approval**)
+   - Verify all permissions show "Granted for [Your Organization]"

 3. **Create a Client Secret:**
    - Go to "Certificates & secrets"